 1. Application form

-Advertising is undertaken in major newspapers, on our website and online nationally, as well as in each of the locations that are recruiting.
+Advertising is undertaken on our website and online nationally.
 Advertising is generally open for three full weeks.
 We do not accept late applications.
-Please do not request to lodge an application after the closing date.
+Please do not request to lodge an application or to provide supporting documents after the closing date.

 IMPORTANT: When applying for a role, you will be required to enter an email address and contact phone number.
 It is extremely important that you enter these details correctly as we communicate throughout the recruitment process via email.
 Please check the spelling of your email address and ensure that you include .com or .com.au correctly.
 If you are using a work email address, you may find that your security settings block some of our emails (Defence email addresses in particular).
 It is in your best interest to use a personal email address and to ensure that you consistently check your junk or spam folders for communication from Airservices.
 Given the volume of applicants involved in the recruitment process, we are unable to monitor this on your behalf.
 Please be aware that it is your responsibility to monitor your email account for communication.